-Sacred and Profane Love is one of the masterpiece of the famous Renaissance artist Titian.
+Sacred and Profane Love is one of the masterpieces of the famous Renaissance artist Titian.
 This rectangular oil painting was painted to celebrate the marriage of Venetian Nicolò Aurelio and Laura Bagarotto in 1514.
 Titian was only 25 years old when he created this awesome painting.

 This great painting is the symbol of the masterful talent of the Titian, one of the great Renaissance artists.
-In 1899, the Rotschilds family offered to buy this masterpiece at a better price than the estimated value.
+In 1899, the Rothschilds family offered to buy this masterpiece at a better price than the estimated value.
 This painting is now resting at the Borghese Gallery.